XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

  4. This button will retrieve the latest prediction information as how many channel points have been used and how many people have chosen a side. ² ³
  5. This button will lock an open predication before the timer is finished.²
  6. This button will cancel any open or locked prediction.
 Viewers will get their points back.²
  7. This button has some complex logic in it so that moderators and the streamer can make a prediction through Twitch chat.
-This feature was implemented so that mobile users can also create a prediction.
-You can't use the native '/prediction' on mobile ²
+This feature was implemented so that mobile users can also create a prediction.²
+    - You can't use the native '/prediction' on mobile as of writing this.
- 8. This button will make you go to the StreamUP website
+ 9. This button will make you go to the StreamUP website
- 9. This button will make you go to this documentation
+ 10. This button will make you go to this documentation
- 10. This button will make you go to an awesome streamer called Silverlink and you should totally follow him 😉
+ 11. This button will make you go to an awesome streamer called Silverlink and you should totally follow him 😉

 ² **Please do not edit these buttons.
 They are fully automated.**
 ³ **This button only retrieves information when a prediction is created through this extension!**